Abhishek-Somani/DeepLearningNotes/Distilling_the_Knowledge_in_a_Neural_Network.md

 -  The idea of distillation does not fit in the idea of using large number of specialist net instead of single large net.

 Questions:
+- It did not discuss about how the specialists and the generalized nets are combined to give a single net ?
-- Would like to see how the distillation method would perform if each specialist net were distilled ?
+- I would like to know how the specialist would distill knowledge without the help of generalized net ?